 Summer for me means long-sleeved shirts with UV protection, floppy hats that would look great on some old lady gardener and planning summertime outings to avoid the sun’s strongest rays.
 Here are some things only pale women understand and, if you find yourself nodding your head while reading this list, then you’re probably one of us pasty white girls, too.
 Solidarity.

-Eight things only pasty white girls understand
+Eight things only pasty white girls understand during summer

-1. We are totally oblivious to comments like “OMG your legs are SO WHITE”
+1. We are totally oblivious to comments like “OMG your legs are SO WHITE!”

 Because we’ve heard it before.
 So.
 Many.
 Times.
 We’re particularly used to hearing this during the middle of the summer when we first break out the shorts and the bathing suits and someone makes the inevitable, tacky comment about needing their sunglasses.